katzenpost/katzenpost/drafts/decoy_traffic.rst

 or receiving messages), as observed honest messages are indistinguishable from decoy messages.

-The [LOOPIX]_ design specifies a simpler decoy traffic profile than the one described here.
+The [LOOPIX]_ design specifies a slightly different decoy traffic profile than the one described here.
 The Loopix design does not attempt to achieve any reliability, while the present document does.
-Fundamentally, Mix networks are an unreliable packet switching network: without the use of additional client side protocols, they cannot achieve reliability.
+Fundamentally, mix networks are unreliable packet switching networks: without the use of additional client side protocols, they cannot achieve reliability.
 The Katzenpost design, on the other hand, aims to achieve reliability through the use of an automatic repeat request (ARQ) protocol scheme.